Prevention of Environmental Pollution

 The Group carries out measures such as using fuels with low sulfur content, removing SOx using flue gas desulfurizers, and managing emissions using voluntary standards.

-SOx emissions in fiscal 2022 totaled 11 thousand tons, about the same as the previous fiscal year.
+SOx emissions in fiscal 2024 totaled 8 thousand tonnes, a decrease from the previous fiscal year.

 Reducing NOx Emissions